ChrisPritchard/GrislyGrotto/readme.md

-## Release 6.5
+## Release 7 to 7.2

-<b>Release Date:</b> 28th July, 2009
+<b>Release Date:</b> 6th January, 2010

-<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/a-refreshing-change">A Refreshing Change</a>
+<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/presenting-7">Presenting 7</a>

-<b>Frontend:</b> ASP.NET MVC3 with a custom XSL View Engine, .NET 3.5
+<b>Frontend:</b> Site Handler, XSLT Transform with AJAX / JavaScript

-<b>Backend:</b> Linq to SQL
+<b>Backend:</b> SQLite

 <b>Dev Tool:</b> Visual Studio 2008

-Main change was around layout.
-There was a bunch of refactoring and reorganising of the code, but mostly it is unchanged in broad design from 6.0.
+A return to old style development, enschewing MVC.
+However I believe the JavaScript involvement in this site is more than any of the previous versions.
+This version also marks the first instance of SQLite usage.
+The release was quite painful and rushed however, and as such there were two more subsequent releases (7.1 and 7.2) over the following days.